yoavram/curveball/CONTRIBUTING.md

 Replace `#` with the number of commits you want to rebase (read the instructions in the editor that opens up).

-If all changes are commited and you are sure you are interested in all the commits, you can continue.
+If all changes are committed and you are sure you are interested in all the commits, you can continue.

 ### Run tests locally